m4gn0li4/LisaDbg/README.md

     remove                                removes a specified element, for more information type "help remove" quit, q, exit                         Exit the debugger
-    s, sym, symbol                        Load symbols, this will allow commands like "b-ret" to be used with the function name directly b-ret                                 places a breakpoint at each ret of the specified function skip                                  skip calls to the specified function hook, ho                              Setup a function hook to redirect execution flow create-func, crt-func                 Create a custom function with a return value allocated at execution view                                  see certain information like the symbol that have been placed etc
+    s, sym, symbol                        Load symbols, this will allow commands like "b-ret" to be used with the function name directly b-ret                                 places a breakpoint at the return address skip                                  skip calls to the specified function proc-addr                             get the address of a function in a dll hook, ho                              Setup a function hook to redirect execution flow create-func, crt-func                 Create a custom function with a return value allocated at execution view                                  see certain information like the symbol that have been placed etc